Siyavula/idp-demo/README.md

 # Identity Provider Demo

-A Flask web application demonstrating Identity Provider (IdP) integration with Keycloak for Single Sign-On (SSO) authentication.
+A Flask web application demonstrating Identity Provider (IdP) integration with Keycloak for Single Sign-On (SSO) authentication to demonstrate a secure, centralised IdP platform designed for organisations (schools, government, businesses) to manage student and teacher identities.
+The platform will serve as a trusted authentication and authorisation system, allowing users to seamlessly access various educational tools and services while ensuring compliance with privacy regulations and data residency laws.

 ⚠️ **This is a demo application with hardcoded secrets.** Do not use in production without: